-Our audit procedures included, amongst others, evaluating management's assumptions applied in the cash flow forecasts taking into consideration our knowledge of the CGU's operations, performance and industry benchmarks.
-We also obtained an understanding of management's planned strategies on revenue growth and cost initiatives for the CGU.
-Given the complexity of the valuation, we involved our internal valuation specialists to assist us in reviewing the discount rates and terminal growth rates used by management.
-We also compared the actual revenues and net profits or losses recorded by the CGU against the forecasts prepared in the previous year to evaluate the robustness of management's budgetary process.
-In addition, we reviewed management's analysis of the sensitivity of the recoverable amounts to changes in the key assumptions.
+Our audit procedures in relation to the recoverable amount of the CGU included, amongst others, evaluating management's assumptions applied in the cash flow forecasts taking into consideration our knowledge of the CGU's operations, performance and industry benchmarks as well as conditions brought about by the COVID-19 pandemic.
+We also obtained an understanding of management's planned strategies on revenue growth, budgeted gross margins and cost management initiatives for the CGU.
+Given the complexity of the valuation and the heightened estimation uncertainty brought about by the COVID-19 pandemic, we involved our internal valuation specialists to assist us in reviewing the discount rate and terminal growth rate used by management.
+We have compared the actual revenues and results recorded by the CGU against the forecasts prepared in the previous year to evaluate the robustness of management's budgetary process.
+In addition, we reviewed management's analysis of the sensitivity of the recoverable amounts to reasonable changes in the key assumptions.